slarda/harness/commands.md

         # use -d if you want to discard any previously collected data
         # or model

-    &dagger;This command is not implemented yet so use `harness delete` and `harness add` for updates but be aware that all data will be destroyed during `delete`.
+    **&dagger;**This command is not implemented yet so use `harness delete` and `harness add` for updates but be aware that all data will be destroyed during `delete`.

- 1. &dagger;Once the engine is created and receiving input through it's REST `events` input endpoint any Kappa style learner will respond to the REST engine `queries` endpoint.
+ 1. **&dagger;**Once the engine is created and receiving input through it's REST `events` input endpoint any Kappa style learner will respond to the REST engine `queries` endpoint.
 To use a Lambda style (batch/background) style learner or to bulk train the Kappa on saved up input run:

         harness train <some-engine.json>